What is the Radcliffe Line?

 - Sir Cyril was a neutral man in the eyes of the British and he could not be partial to either India or Pakistan as he had no prior knowledge about India or the conditions here.
 This was one of the reasons behind his appointment.

-- Not only the population, the border commissions had also to take care of roadways and railway lines, power systems, irrigation schemes and also individual landholdings.
-They intended to avoid or minimise the separation of farmers from their fields, and also reduce the number of people who would have to migrate to the ‘right’ side.
+- Not only the population, but the border commissions had also to take care of roadways and railway lines, power systems, irrigation schemes, and also individual landholdings.
+They intended to avoid or minimize the separation of farmers from their fields, and also reduce the number of people who would have to migrate to the ‘right side’.

 - The total area of land they were charged with dividing totalled 450000 sq. km. with a population of 88 million people.